Louvki/mevn-app/server/README.md

 #### Update company
-Requires to be logged in
+Requires token
-Requires to be owner or beneficial owner of the company Options that are not specified will be omitted from the update.
+Requires the user to be owner or beneficial owner of the company Options that are not specified will be omitted from the update.
 (Example: if no email is specified the company will remain with the previous email)
 ```
 curl -d '{